Family Governance: Making it Work for Your Family

 *Source: International Standard for Business Aircraft Operations, Aviation Research Group US, Basic Aviation Risk Standard Program, & Wyvern Consulting

-While many athletes and celebrities enjoy the privacy of flying private so that they do not have to endure enthusiastic fans pressing for photos and autographs, it is not as private as you might think.
-Private jets ownership can easily be tracked via the equipment’s tail number or the ADS-B technology that every plane in U.S. airspace is now required to carry which anyone with the right antennae can pick up.
-This information has become very valuable in recent years as it’s often used by hedge funds, competing companies and the media to predict mergers and acquisition targets.
-A business deal of that magnitude often requires multiple trips to the other company’s headquarters, so it is quite easy—and perfectly legal—to figure out, since the information is readily available to the public.
-Though some companies will try to block access to this data by registering their corporate jet to another legal entity, it’s still possible for motivated parties to uncover the owner’s identity.
-The preferred way to mitigate these types of risks and to maintain your privacy is to charter a jet or take advantage of an anonymous pool of planes via a jet card or fractional ownership program.
+This information is now more valuable.
+This is because hedge funds, competing companies, and the media use it to predict mergers and acquisition targets.
+A business deal of that magnitude frequently requires multiple trips to the other company’s headquarters.
+So it is pretty easy—and perfectly legal—to figure out since the information is readily available to the public.
+Some companies will try to block access to this data by registering their corporate jet to another legal entity.
+But it’s still possible for motivated parties to uncover the owner’s identity.
+The preferred way to mitigate these types of risks and to maintain your privacy is to charter a jet.
+Or take advantage of an anonymous pool of planes via a jet card or fractional ownership program.</p>

 Conclusion

 If all of this seems incredibly complex to you, that’s because it is.
-One of the benefits of having your own single-family office or being part of a multi-family office is that they often help you with private aviation consultation, charter booking and aircraft management.
-At Verdence/Family, we help our clients do this complex analysis to determine their travel and equipment needs so they know which solution is right for their situation.
-Once we help them make the determination of how they are going to fly privately, we allow them to fully enjoy the experience by comparing quotes, scheduling missions, and keeping detailed records of their flights for tax purposes and expense optimization.
-Private aviation is one of the world’s most sought-after luxuries, but it can be a complexity nightmare with plenty of opportunities to overpay so make sure you do your homework or partner with the right team to advise you.
+One of the benefits of having your own single-family office or being part of a multi-family office is that they often help you with private jet flights or charter flights consultation, charter flights booking, and aircraft management.
+At Verdence/Family, we help our clients do this complex analysis to determine their travel and equipment needs solution is right for their situation.
+Once we help them determine how they will fly privately, we foster the enjoyment of the experience by comparing quotes, scheduling missions, and keep detailed records of their private flights for tax purposes and expense optimization.

-Appendix A: Verdence Equipment Guide* (Gold= Verdence first choice; Gray=Verdence second choice)
+(Gold= Verdence first choice; Gray=Verdence second choice)

 Aircraft Type Manufacturer Model Platforms In-Service Year Max Speed Max Range Max Pass Bag Cap